 Precipitation

-Atmospheric precipitation is any product of the condensation of atmospheric water vapor that falls under gravitational pull.
+📥 Download PDFAtmospheric precipitation is any product of the condensation of atmospheric water vapor that falls under gravitational pull.
 This process occurs when a portion of the atmosphere becomes saturated with water vapor, reaching its dew point, and the water condenses into droplets or sublimates into ice.
-The main forms of precipitation include rain, snow, sleet, and hail.
+Crucially, this phase change requires the presence of cloud condensation nuclei (CCN)—microscopic particles like dust or salts—around which moisture can collect.
+Once these droplets or ice crystals grow through collision and coalescence to a size where their terminal velocity exceeds the strength of atmospheric updrafts, they fall as precipitation.
+The main forms include rain, snow, sleet, and hail.

 | Climate Zone | Average Rate (mm/year) | Precipitation Pattern |